Offerings

 New to Yoga: Start with Yoga for Beginners or Hatha Yoga

-Ready to deepen: Join The Complete Yoga Practice or Sunday Satsang
+Ready to deepen: Join The Complete Yoga Practice or the Sunday Satsang & Workshops

 Unsure: Get in touch - I’m happy to guide you